 5.21.3.1 General

 A NF that fails should be replaced by an alternative NF and continue serving the UE without any interruption.
 The same is also supported for NF Services.
-This can be achieved when the equivalent NFs and NF Services share the same context data.
+This can be achieved when the equivalent NFs and NF Services share the same context data or by Network Function/NF Service Context Transfer procedures as specified in clause 4.xx of TS23.502 [3].

 Editor's note: Clause 5.21.3 is to be updated if needed based on the outcome of SET concept.

 Such a network reliability design shall work in both communication modes, i.e. Direct Communication and Indirect Communication.
 In the Direct Communication mode, the NF Service consumer is involved in the reliability related procedures.
 In Indirect Communication mode, the SCP is involved in the reliability related procedures.